lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 ### 5. Refinements solve a problem that nobody has?

-As easy as it is for me to stand up here and make a logical and rational argument about why monkey-patching is bad, and wrong, and breaks things, it’s impossible to deny that fact that even since the start you started reading this page, software written using libraries that rely heavily on monkey-patching has made literally millions of dollars.
+As easy as it is for me to stand up here and make a logical and rational argument about why monkey-patching is bad, and wrong, and breaks things, it’s impossible to deny that fact that even since you started reading this page, software written using libraries that rely heavily on monkey-patching has made literally millions of dollars.

 So maybe refinements solve a problem that nobody actually has.
 Maybe, for all the potential problems that monkey patching might bring, the solutions we already have for managing those problems -- test suites, for example -- are already doing a good enough job at protecting us.